-As an on-demand driver, you’re running a small business, so you need to accurately report your income and submit evidence of fuel and maintenance fees.
+If you want to become an Uber driver, you’ll run a small business, so you need to accurately report your income and submit evidence of fuel and maintenance fees.
 Don’t leave this to the last minute because you’ll find yourself in a chaotic and stressful search for invoices and receipts.

 It may sound daunting at first, but this guide will lead you through the process.
 Shout out to our partner GoSimpleTax for helping us clear things up for you.
 Using their app will make this process easier for you – check out their special offer at the end of this guide.

 For employees, HMRC – UK’s tax, payments and customs authority, deducts taxes directly from the gross salary, but if you’re an on-demand driver you need to do this yourself.
 HMRC will use your Self Assessment to calculate how much Income Tax and National Insurance you need to pay.

 As an on-demand driver, you’ll be classed as self-employed from the moment your gross income exceeds the tax-free trading allowance of £1,000 per year.

 In other words, unless you drive only a few hours during weekends, you have to report your rideshare income and pay the taxes.

 A UK tax year runs from 6 April to the following 5 April.
 For example, the 2023/2024 tax year starts on 6 April 2023 and ends on 5 April 2024.